 Sitting at a picnic table in the parking lot, we enjoy our dogs, which I actually pay for.

-“So, disco on one side and punk on the other.
+“So, disco on one side and loco on the other.
 No rock?”

 “They try from Wednesday to Saturday but not much market for sixties retread clones.”